joelhawksley/identity/components/slides.md

 ^ Let's start with Issue::Badge.

-^ Right now, we're passing in an issue, which is an ActiveRecord object.
+^ S Right now, we're passing in an issue, which is an ActiveRecord object.

-^ But the only thing we're doing with it is calling #closed?
+^ S But the only thing we're doing with it is calling #closed

-^ As you can probably imagine, Issue's interface is more than just this one method.
+^ As you can probably imagine, Issue's interface is much more than just this one method, but yet we're passing the entire object in just to get one value!

 ---

+[:.code-highlight: all]
+[:.code-highlight: 3]

 ```ruby
 class Issue < ApplicationRecord